anthonypernia/anthonypernia/README.md

 <p>I am an electronic engineer, passionate about software development and currently focused on Big data, working as a Data Engineer/Data Architect.</p>
 <p>In my experience, I have had the opportunity to work with many areas and work with backend and infrastructure tools in on-premise and cloud environments, which has given me a comprehensive view of the processes.</p>
-<p>I love the idea of building things with software, even more so if they were considered impossible before.</p>
-<p>I always try to learn new things and try to share my code with the community.</p>
+<p>I love the idea of building things with software, and even more so if they were considered impossible before, that's the reason why I always try to learn new things and share my knowledge and my code with the community.</p>

 <br/>
 <h3>To get in touch 💬:</h3>